mswimmer/2021.elbsides.de/ctf-health.md

 # Trainers

-The workshop will be run by Fujitsu
+The workshop will be run by Markus Endter from Fujitsu

 # Schedule